 The contact details for the DSL and DSOs of each Academy will be posted appropriately throughout the Academy and all staff are to be made aware of the DSL and DSOs at staff briefings on a regular basis and as part of staff induction.
+Students should also be made aware of who the Academy DSL and DSO are.
 In the event that a DSL or DSO is not immediately available, a member of the Senior Leadership Team is to be alerted at once (in line with the Trust's safeguarding procedures).

-The DSL/DSO/Senior Leader will notify the Headteacher and the Director of Student Welfare (DSW) and an appropriate member of staff will be identified to investigate any reports and to determine what, if anything, has occurred.
+The DSL/DSO/Senior Leader will notify the Headteacher and an appropriate member of staff will be identified to investigate any reports and to determine what, if anything, has occurred.
+If appropriate, the Director of Student Welfare (DSW) will also be informed.
 The DSW is available outside Academy hours on 4355 (internally) or 01522 871355.
-The DSW will notify the police if necessary.
+The DSW or DSL will notify the police if necessary.

-If appropriate either the Academy DSL, the DSW or the Head of HR will notify the Local Authority Designated Officer (LADO) accordingly.
+If appropriate either the Academy DSL, the DSW or the Head of HR will notify the Designated Officer (DO - previously LADO) accordingly.